sherlock-wings/snowflake_sandbox/README.md

 # What is this project?

-This is a project is focused on the Social Media app Bluesky.
+This is a project a study on the Social Media app Bluesky and what is posted there.
 It uses [NLP Modeling](https://en.wikipedia.org/wiki/Natural_language_processing) to attempt to get an understanding of what users generally like to talk about, and how they feel about those things.

 ## What is Bluesky?